-LiquidWeb is known for a number of reasons including but not limited to their reliable and fast WooCommerce hosting as well as their VP of Product, Chris Lema which is relatively active on Twitter.
+LiquidWeb is known for a number of reasons.
+Including, but not limited to its reliable and fast WooCommerce hosting, as well as their VP of Product, Chris Lema which is relatively active on Twitter.

-In addition to this, they also host many popular websites such as Glen Allsopp’s Detailed.com, so are clearly very well-suited to people who run high-traffic websites or eCommerce stores and don’t want to have to deal with the hassle of managing servers themselves.
+In addition to this, they also host many popular websites such as Glen Allsopp’s Detailed.com.
+So they are clearly very well-suited to people who run high-traffic websites or eCommerce stores and don’t want to have to deal with the hassle of managing servers themselves.

 How is LiquidWeb Different?